Chor Nikal Ke Bhaga: Plot

-The hijackers had attached a bomb to Ankit's body and the bomb squad arrive to defuse it, but the bomb turns out to be fake.
-Moreover, the dead bodies of the hijackers are not found on the plane and Sudhanshu is found to be missing as well.
-It is revealed that the real Flight Marshall is Bhanu Yadav, who was unconscious throughout the flight, and that Sudhanshu was an impersonator.
-RAW officer Parvez Shaikh arrives with his team to investigate the matter and interrogates all the passengers.
-Bhanu reveals that he was served a glass of orange juice on the flight, and that he may have fallen unconscious after drinking it.
-Ankit finds out that the diamonds stolen by him are fake.
-It is revealed that Ankit had pretended to be in love with Neha so that he can receive her help in pulling off the robbery on the flight.
+A bomb is attached to Ankit’s body, but the bomb squad discovers it is fake.
+The hijackers’ bodies are missing, and Sudhanshu has also vanished.
+It is then revealed that the real Flight Marshal is Bhanu Yadav, who had been unconscious throughout the flight, and that Sudhanshu was an impostor.
+RAW officer Parvez Shaikh arrives with his team and questions the passengers.
+Bhanu says he was given a glass of orange juice on the flight and may have fallen unconscious after drinking it.
+Ankit also discovers that the diamonds he stole were fake.
+It emerges that he had only pretended to love Neha so that she would help him rob the flight.

-It is also revealed that Neha had discovered the truth that Ankit was only using her for his own benefit after the miscarriage from a conversation Ankit had with the attackers.
-She had contacted Sudhanshu, an old accomplice from when her dad was involved with the mafia a life she had quit and they had together hatched the plan to carry out a fake hijacking of the flight and steal the diamonds themselves, to take revenge on Ankit.
-They had brought together a team including Jinu, Nikki and Abbas, who would board the flight posing as passengers and later wear masks and act as the hijackers, and Gaffar, who would make artificial guns for them.
-Neha would spike the drink of Bhanu, making him fall unconscious.
-Sudhanshu, pretending to be the Flight Marshal, would replace the diamonds with fake ones, pretend to kill the hijackers by firing a blank bullet and escape, while the hijackers would blend in with the passengers after removing their masks.
+Neha had already uncovered the truth after hearing Ankit speaking to the attackers after her miscarriage.
+She contacted Sudhanshu, an old accomplice from her father’s mafia past, and together they devised a fake hijacking to steal the diamonds from Ankit and take revenge.
+They recruited Jinu, Nikki and Abbas to board the plane as passengers before later masking up as hijackers, and Gaffar made fake guns for them.
+Neha spiked Bhanu’s drink so he would pass out.
+Sudhanshu, posing as the Flight Marshal, replaced the diamonds with fake ones, pretended to kill the hijackers with a blank shot, and escaped, while the others blended back in with the passengers.